smartrobot/serde_polars/README.md

 Contributions are welcome!
 Please ensure:

-1. All tests pass: `cargo test --all-features`
+1. All tests pass: `cargo test --no-default-features --features polars_0_46` (or your target version)
 2. Code is formatted: `cargo fmt`
-3. No clippy warnings: `cargo clippy`
+3. No clippy warnings: `cargo clippy --no-default-features --features polars_0_46`
 4. Add tests for new functionality

+**Note**: Never use `--all-features` as the Polars version features are mutually exclusive.

 ## 📄 License